"Milady! It's morning! Time to get up!"

 Putty responded, as usual, with a gentle wobble.

 Perhaps a tofu couldn't even feel pain?
 If anything, this accident seemed to reinforce that idea.

 But even then...

-Her thoughts derailed as she spun around to the faint exhaling sounds of suppressed laughter.
+Her thoughts derailed as she spun around to the faint exhales of suppressed laughter.
 Her gaze caught the wry grin beneath a large and balding forehead -- a uniformed gentleman she knew as Lieutenant-Colonel Hans Ostergalen, the intelligence officer of former General von Manteuffel.